min2ha/ukwa-site/content/target/22264/index.en.md

   "subject": "UK General Election 2015"
 }

-# UK Community Foundations (UKCF): Philanthropy Manifesto for the General Election 2015

 There are 48 community foundations across the UK and UKCF is their umbrella organisation.
 They provide advice and support to our member community foundations and help UK-wide clients such as Big Lottery and Comic Relief channel funding, via community foundations, to where it’s needed most.